koushal78/Resume_Analyser/README.md

-🧠 AI Resume Analyzer
+# Resume_Analyser

 An intelligent web application that allows users to upload their resumes (PDF or DOCX), get detailed AI-powered feedback, and view a real-time preview of the analyzed resume.
 Built with React.js, Tailwind CSS, and a FastAPI backend integrated with Gemini AI and Cloudinary for file handling.

 Features

 📄 Upload resumes in PDF format

 🤖 AI-generated feedback on resume content, formatting, and clarity